Full TitleA Phase II Clinical Trial of Single Agent Pembrolizumab in Subjects with Advanced Adrenocortical Carcinoma

 The adrenal glands sit atop the kidneys and produce important hormones.
 Cancer in the outer layer of an adrenal gland is rare and is called adrenocortical carcinoma.
 In this study, researchers are evaluating the safety and effectiveness of the drug pembrolizumab in patients with advanced adrenocortical carcinoma.

 Pembrolizumab is a form of immunotherapy.
 It works by blocking a molecule called PD-1 that shuts down the immune response.
 Blocking PD-1 can allow the immune system to detect and attack cancer cells.
-Pembrolizumab is already approved to treat melanoma and non-small cell lung cancer; its use in this study is considered investigational.
+Pembrolizumab is already approved to treat several cancers; its use in this study is considered investigational.
 It is given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: